HomeTop HeadlinesDisturbing New Development in Nancy Guthrie Case

 Disturbing New Development in Nancy Guthrie Case

 One of the ransom notes sent to the family of Nancy Guthrie — the 84-year-old mother of “Today” host Savannah Guthrie, who vanished from her Tucson, Arizona, home on Feb.
-1 — contained a rambling apology for her accidental death, sources familiar with the case have told Air Mail, a revelation that has shifted the trajectory of an already haunting investigation.
+1 — was said to contain a rambling apology for her accidental death, sources familiar with the case have told Air Mail, a development that has shifted the trajectory of an already haunting investigation.

 Investigators believe the correspondence is authentic and can trace it back to one IP address tied to earlier messages that carried unsettling, specific details about the night Guthrie was taken — including a description of what she was wearing.
 That level of specificity persuaded investigators they were not dealing with opportunistic hoaxers.
 The initial Feb.
 2 note had demanded $4 million in bitcoin, described Guthrie as “safe but scared,” and laid out exchange terms that read as credible enough to treat as genuine.

 Sources said the Feb.
 6 follow-up message opened with a disjointed apology for Guthrie’s death, offered to return her body for an unspecified price, and claimed she had been “buried in nature.”
-An Arizona television station received a note containing that claim but chose not to publish it — a decision that kept one of the most disturbing details in the case out of public view for months.
+A second ransom note was received by a Tucson, Arizona, television station shortly after the disappearance, according to sources familiar with the investigation who spoke to ABC News.
+NBC News has since learned about one of the messages suggesting Nancy Guthrie may no longer be alive.
+The station chose not to publish the note initially — a decision that kept one of the most disturbing details in the case out of public view for months.

 Investigation Pivots Toward Potential Homicide